Buying a new computer

 Web) work and word processing, all you

-need is a basic computer—you don't need anything flash or fancy and you
+need is a basic computer—you don't need anything fancy and you

 certainly don't need to worry about getting the very latest model.